Azure/autorest.java/readme.md

 `generate-samples` option can be used for generating samples for client.
 `generate-tests` option can be used for generating tests for client.
+`generate-models` option can be used for generating models.

 ## Additional settings for Fluent